 This summary contains a general discussion of our business, the exchange offer and summary financial information.
-It does not contain all the information that you should consider before making a decision whether to tender your original notes in exchange for new notes.
+It does not contain all the information that you should consider before making a decision whether to tender your outstanding notes in exchange for new notes.
 For a more complete understanding of the exchange offer, you should read this entire prospectus and the related documents to which we refer.

-For a chart showing our ownership structure, see page 4.
+For a chart showing our ownership structure, see page 5.
 Unless otherwise noted, all business data included in this summary is as of September 30, 2005.

-CCO Holdings, LLC ("CCO Holdings") is an indirect subsidiary of Charter Communications, Inc. ("Charter").
-CCO Holdings is a direct subsidiary of CCH II, LLC ("CCH II"), which is a direct subsidiary of CCH I, LLC ("CCH I").
-CCH I is a direct subsidiary of CCH I Holdings, LLC ("CIH"), which is a direct subsidiary of Charter Communications Holdings, LLC ("Charter Holdings").
-CCO Holdings is a holding company with no operations of its own.
-CCO Holdings Capital Corp. ("CCO Holdings Capital") is a wholly owned subsidiary of CCO Holdings.
-CCO Holdings Capital is a company with no operations of its own and no subsidiaries.
+Charter Communications Holdings, LLC ("Charter Holdings") is a direct subsidiary of CCHC, LLC ("CCHC"), which is a direct subsidiary of Charter Communications, Inc. ("Charter Holdco").
+Charter Holdco is a direct subsidiary of Charter Communications, Inc. ("Charter").
+CCH I, LLC ("CCH I") is a direct subsidiary of CCH I Holdings, LLC ("CIH"), which is a direct subsidiary of Charter Holdings.
+Charter Holdings, CIH and CCH I are holding companies with no operations of their own.
+CIH Capital Corp. ("CIH Capital") and CCH I Capital Corp. ("CCH I Capital") are wholly owned subsidiaries of CIH and CCH I, respectively.
+CIH Capital and CCH I Capital are companies with no operations of their own and no subsidiaries.

-Unless otherwise stated, the discussion in this prospectus of our business and operations includes the business of CCO Holdings and its direct and indirect subsidiaries.
-The terms "we," "us" and "our" refer to CCO Holdings and its direct and indirect subsidiaries on a consolidated basis.
+Unless otherwise stated, the discussion in this prospectus of our business and operations includes the business of Charter Holdings and its direct and indirect subsidiaries.
+The terms "we," "us" and "our" refer to Charter Holdings and its direct and indirect subsidiaries, including CIH, CCH I, CIH Capital and CCH I Capital, on a consolidated basis.